 We felt like London was a small town which had exploded with people, the buildings were cute, everything was close and we really felt at home even though everyone around us was sprinting around, stressed out of their minds.
 The fact that London had so much nature within the city, really gave you a chance to sit down and relax even with all that chaos around you while on your vacation in the UK

 What To Do In London – The Mini Guide

 What To Do In London – So you have a ticket to London, now what?
 London is a city that basically has it all, but for many it’s often hard to know where to begin.
-It has great shopping, beautiful architecture, awesome nightlife, parks, markets and lots of things to look at!
+It has great shopping, beautiful architecture, awesome nightlife, parks, markets and lots of UK Celebration!
 A weekend in London will be packed with stuff to do

 Many of the places of interest are concentrated in one area so you can walk between them, however, the public transport is quite good and by using the subway you save a lot of time.
 A day pass is a good idea to get, it costs 6£ and is valid from 9.30 am and lasts all the day until 4.30 am the next morning – you can use the pass both on subways as well as buses.

 London is full of beautiful parks to hang out in on a nice day or stroll along the green alleys, so take some time to slow down the pace in the parks between shopping.
 St James park and Hyde park are two big parks located right in town which are both very nice.
 In Hyde park they have something called ”speakers chair” every Sunday, where people stand on a stage and talk about whatever they want in a microphone for whoever wants to listen.
 If you have the guts, you’re welcome to get up there yourself!
 St James park is a beautiful park to check out after or before a visit to the Buckingham palace.